DarthB/bevy-jam-2-tba/README.md

 ## WASM

-If not done yet install a wasm server runner by:
+If not done yet install a wasm target and a server runner by:
+* `rustup target add wasm32-unknown-unknown`
 * `cargo install wasm-server-runner`

 Than simply execute the runner a updated WASM build via: